dylanhartono/info201-final/README.md

   1. How many times was the song streamed during the week?
   2. When did the song enter the Top 200 chart?
   3. Which singer(s) sang the song?

+### DATASET 3:
+Mitesh Singh collected this dataset in the fall of 2018 for his CSE 519 at SBU.
+This entire data package includes data from the following sources:

+Billboard Hot 100
+WCBS
+Spotify
+Last.fm

+- How many observations (rows) are in your data?
+301K
+- How many features (columns) are in the data?
+8
+- What questions (from above) can be answered using the data in this dataset?
+  1. What is the artist ot the song that lasted on the charts for the longest period of time?
+  2. Which artists has the most number of songs on the charts?
+  3. Which songs lasted longest after their year of publishing?